ym001/distancia/docs/fileDistance.rst

 -----------------------------------

 Binary and file structure distances focus on the raw bytes or the structural properties of the files, such as their control flow, byte sequences, or graph-based representations.
 These methods are useful for comparing executables, XML, JSON, or other structured file formats.
+#. ``_

-1. :doc:`ControlFlowGraph` Compares the control flow graphs of two executables or structured files, measuring the structural differences in program logic or file structure.
+#. `ControlFlowGraph`_ : Compares the control flow graphs of two executables or structured files, measuring the structural differences in program logic or file structure.
-#. :doc:`FileTypeDistance` Identifies differences in file types based on their magic bytes or signatures, determining the nature of the files being compared.
+#. `FileTypeDistance`_ : Identifies differences in file types based on their magic bytes or signatures, determining the nature of the files being compared.
-#. :doc:`SystemCallTraceDistance` Compares two executables by analyzing their system call traces during execution, identifying differences in runtime behavior.
+#. `SystemCallTraceDistance`_ : Compares two executables by analyzing their system call traces during execution, identifying differences in runtime behavior.
-#. :doc:`TreeEditDistance` Measures how many modifications (inserts, deletes, or substitutions) are needed to transform the tree structure of one file into another, commonly used in XML or JSON comparisons.
+#. `TreeEditDistance`_ : Measures how many modifications (inserts, deletes, or substitutions) are needed to transform the tree structure of one file into another, commonly used in XML or JSON comparisons.
-#. :doc:`Hamming` Compares two files at the binary or byte level by counting the number of different bits.
+#. `Hamming`_ : Compares two files at the binary or byte level by counting the number of different bits.
-#. :doc:`Levenshtein` Measures the minimum number of operations required to transform one file into another (insertion, deletion, or substitution of characters/bytes).
+#. `Levenshtein`_ : Measures the minimum number of operations required to transform one file into another (insertion, deletion, or substitution of characters/bytes).
-#. :doc:`Jaccard` Compares the similarity between two sets of bytes or segments by calculating the ratio of common elements.
+#. `Jaccard`_ : Compares the similarity between two sets of bytes or segments by calculating the ratio of common elements.
-#. :doc:`Manhattan` Sum of absolute differences between corresponding bytes of two files.
+#. `Manhattan`_ : Sum of absolute differences between corresponding bytes of two files.
-#. :doc:`Euclidean` Square root of the sum of the squares of the byte differences between two files.
+#. `Euclidean`_ : Square root of the sum of the squares of the byte differences between two files.
-- **AST (Abstract Syntax Tree) Distance:** Compares the syntactic structure of code files.
+#. `AST (Abstract Syntax Tree) Distance`_ : Compares the syntactic structure of code files.
-- **Control Flow Graph (CFG) Distance:** Measures differences in the execution flow of program files.
+#. `Control Flow Graph (CFG) Distance`_ : Measures differences in the execution flow of program files.
-- **Tree Edit Distance:** Evaluates differences in hierarchical file structures (e.g., XML or JSON).
+#. `Tree Edit Distance`_ : Evaluates differences in hierarchical file structures (e.g., XML or JSON).

 Content-Based Measures
 ----------------------

-- **Hash-Based Distance:** Measures differences in file content using hash functions (e.g., MD5, SHA-256).
+#. `Hash-Based Distance`_ : Measures differences in file content using hash functions (e.g., MD5, SHA-256).
-- **Bytewise Hamming Distance:** Compares files byte by byte to identify dissimilarities.
+#. `Bytewise Hamming Distance`_ : Compares files byte by byte to identify dissimilarities.
-- **Entropy-Based Distance:** Quantifies the difference in informational content between files.
+#. `Entropy-Based Distance`_ : Quantifies the difference in informational content between files.
-- **Character Frequency Distance:** Evaluates differences in character distributions.
+#. `Character Frequency Distance`_ : Evaluates differences in character distributions.

 Hash-Based Distances
 -----------------------

-1. :doc:`HashComparison` Measures the similarity between two files by comparing their cryptographic hash values 'MD5/SHA ).
+#. `HashComparison`_ : Measures the similarity between two files by comparing their cryptographic hash values 'MD5/SHA ).
-#. :doc:`PerceptualHashing` Utilisé pour comparer deux fichiers d'image ou multimédias en fonction de leur perception visuelle.
+#. `PerceptualHashing`_ : Utilisé pour comparer deux fichiers d'image ou multimédias en fonction de leur perception visuelle.
-#. :doc:`SimHash` Used to measure similarity between text documents, especially in the case of large collections of files.
+#. `SimHash`_ : Used to measure similarity between text documents, especially in the case of large collections of files.

 Compression-Based Distances
 ---------------------------

-1. :doc:`NormalizedCompressionDistance` Measures the similarity between two files by comparing their individual compression sizes with the compression size of their concatenation, capturing shared structures and patterns.
+#. `NormalizedCompressionDistance`_ : Measures the similarity between two files by comparing their individual compression sizes with the compression size of their concatenation, capturing shared structures and patterns.
-#. :doc:`ZlibBasedDistance` Uses the zlib compression algorithm to evaluate the similarity between files by comparing the effectiveness of compressing them together versus separately.
+#. `ZlibBasedDistance`_ : Uses the zlib compression algorithm to evaluate the similarity between files by comparing the effectiveness of compressing them together versus separately.
-- **KolmogorovComplexity:** Estimates similarity using algorithmic information theory.
+#. `KolmogorovComplexity`_ : Estimates similarity using algorithmic information theory.

 Execution-Based Distances (for executable files)
 ------------------------------------------------

-1. :doc:`DynamicBinaryInstrumentation`  Measures the difference in the execution behavior of two executable files.
+#. `DynamicBinaryInstrumentation`_ : Measures the difference in the execution behavior of two executable files.
-#. :doc:`ControlFlowGraph` Compares the control structure of two programs through their control flow graphs.
+#. `ControlFlowGraph`_ : Compares the control structure of two programs through their control flow graphs.
-#. :doc:`SystemCallTrace`  Compares traces of system calls made by two executable files when they are executed.
+#. `SystemCallTrace`_ : Compares traces of system calls made by two executable files when they are executed.

 Metadata-Based Distances
 ------------------------

 These distances compare files based on their metadata, such as creation date, file size, or permissions.
 They are useful for identifying differences in file attributes without analyzing content.

-1. :doc:`FileMetadataComparison` Compares file metadata attributes such as file size, creation date, and permissions, without considering file content.
+#. `FileMetadataComparison`_ : Compares file metadata attributes such as file size, creation date, and permissions, without considering file content.
-#. :doc:`FileSize` A simple comparison based on the size of the two files, indicating differences in the amount of stored data.
+#. `FileSize`_ : A simple comparison based on the size of the two files, indicating differences in the amount of stored data.
-#. :doc:`FileTypeDistance` Compare les types de fichiers basés sur leur signature (magic bytes) ou leur format.
+#. `FileTypeDistance`_ : Compare les types de fichiers basés sur leur signature (magic bytes) ou leur format.

 Text-Based Distances